EDDRSoftware/edaNameTranslator/README.md

 # Supported Naming Conventions
 This library will internally store all strings as UTF-8, thus allowing for International and wide character string support.
-To start, this library will support:
+To start this library will support:
 - UTF-8 (default)
 - Cdba